The Bridge Between Discovery and Implementation: Understanding the Scientific Method

 3. Falsifiability as Humility Before Truth

-Karl Popper's insight: a claim that cannot be proven wrong cannot be proven right.
+Karl Popper's insight states that a claim that cannot be proven wrong cannot be proven right.
 Falsifiability is humility before Truth—the acknowledgment that our hypotheses are always provisional, always subject to revision when new observations emerge.

 4. Community as Necessary Condition